 They write: “…many cases of infantile autism may actually be induced by acetaminophen exposure shortly after birth.”
 [My emphasis.]

 That’s what this mom believes happened to her baby.

-My co-author, Paul Thomas, M.D., is a Dartmouth-trained pediatrician with over 30 years of experience practicing medicine.
+My co-author, Paul Thomas, M.D., is a Dartmouth-trained pediatrician.
+He has over 30 years of experience practicing medicine.
 He warns all of his patients against taking acetaminophen.

 So does Cammy Benton, M.D., a family physician based in North Carolina.
 Dr. Benton is the mom of three daughters, and one of the most dedicated doctors I know.
 I met her in Washington, D.C. this past spring.

 In this article, Dr. Benton insists that no doctor should EVER recommend Tylenol again.

 Tylenol seems to be effective in reducing fever in infants.
 But in doing so, it profoundly alters a baby’s brain chemistry.